vytasrgl/ChatScript/wiki/ChatScript-Advanced-User-Manual.md

 Normally you already know that an input was a question because you used the rule type `?:` .
 But rejoinders do not have rule types, so if you want to know if something was a question or not, you need to use the `?` keyword.
-It doesn’t change the match position
+It doesn't change the match position
 ```
 t: Do you like germs?
     a: (?)
 Why are you asking a question instead of answering me?
     a: (!?)
 I appreciate your statement.
 ```

-If you want to know if an exclamation ended his sentence, just backslash a `!` so it won’t be treated as a not request.
-This doesn’t change the match position.
+If you want to know if an exclamation ended his sentence, just backslash a `!` so it won't be treated as a not request.
+This doesn't change the match position.
 ```
-s: (I like \) Why so much excitement
+s: (I like \\!)
+Why so much excitement
 ```

 ## More comparison tests - `&` `?`